Make sure all students have a chance to build these essential skills.

 Improving cognitive flexibility

-Start by anticipating these difficulties and planning for them.
-Then you can address a student’s challenge before it becomes a big issue during the lesson.
-When teaching, be direct about important concepts.
-Allow time in your plans to pause frequently and check for understanding.
-Ask students to rephrase key ideas to you or to a peer.
+- Allow time to check for understanding: Ask students to rephrase key ideas to you or to a peer.
 Be sure to plan for multiple opportunities for students to practice each skill.

 Here are a few ideas you can try to improve cognitive flexibility in your students: